Hanadisse/Regex/README.md

 # Title (replace with your title)

 A REGEX also known as regular expression is a string that are texts to create patterns that help match, locate, and manage texts.
-There are  ways to use REGEX and it does contain many Special key characters without needing Javascript, Python, and etc.
+There are ways to use REGEX and it does contain many Special patterns without needing Javascript, Python, and etc.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+The regex that i will be explaining in this tutorial is a Match emails. this will break this regex into indidviual components and how it maches a email.

+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

 ## Table of Contents